English Royal Renaissance: 3 Days in London Itinerary

 TRANSPORTATION: Liverpool Street → South Kensington via the Circle line towards Victoria on the Tube (25 min, 13 stops, £2.80)

-Once you’re finished with brunch, hop on the Tube to discover the world's largest museum of applied arts, decorative arts and design, housing a permanent collection of over 2.27 million objects.
-Founded in 1852 and named after the respective queen and prince of the time, the Victoria and Albert Museum showcases over 5,000 years of human creativity in its diverse and extensive collections.
-Echoing the museum’s tagline—if you're into it, it's in the V&A—you’ll discover textiles, furniture, fashion, glass, ceramics, metalwork, photographs, sculpture, and paintings, among other treasures exhibited within its five floors.
+Hop on the Tube to discover the world's largest museum of applied, decorative, and design arts, housing a permanent collection of over 2.27 million objects.
+Founded in 1852 and named after the respective queen and prince at the time, the Victoria and Albert Museum showcases over 5,000 years of human creativity in its diverse and extensive collections.
+Echoing the museum’s tagline—”if you're into it, it's in the V&A”—discover textiles, furniture, fashion, glass, ceramics, metalwork, photographs, sculpture, and paintings exhibited within its five floors.

 Open daily from 10:00 AM - 5:45 PM with completely free admission, I spent the afternoon gazing at an abundance of glimmering silver and gold British treasures ranging from tiny toy tea sets to enormous wine cisterns.
-The V&A is also famous for its comprehensive collection of fashion textiles, chronicling design styles from ancient times through the modern day with exhibits like the evolution of the wedding dress.
-This includes iconic pieces from leading designers and historical garments that showcase the artistic craftsmanship of their respective times.
-For the cherry on top, you’ll also find the world's largest collection of post-classical sculptures here!
+The V&A is also famous for its comprehensive collection of fashion textiles, chronicling style from ancient through modern times with exhibits like the evolution of the wedding dress including iconic pieces from leading designers and historical garments showcasing the artistic craftsmanship of their respective eras.
+As the cherry on top, find the world's largest collection of post-classical sculptures housed here!

 Knightsbridge

-After you’ve had enough of reading museum placards, step outside and continue down Brompton Road to window shop within the upscale area of Knightsbridge.
-Synonymous with high-end shopping and affluent residential areas, prestigious Knightsbridge is home to some of the world's most famous department stores, including Harrods and Harvey Nichols.
-These luxury emporiums offer everything from designer fashion and exquisite jewelry to fine foods and home goods—and you’ll soon be enjoying high tea in Harrods!
-As you walk around, you’ll also find a range of flagship stores and boutiques from international designer brands that attract fashion enthusiasts from around the world, earning Knightsbridge a global reputation as a luxury shopping destination.
+After you’ve read enough museum placards for one day, continue down Brompton Road to window shop within upscale Knightsbridge, synonymous with high-end shopping and affluent residential retreats.
+The prestigious area is home to some of the world's most famous department stores, including Harrods and Harvey Nichols.
+These luxury emporiums offer everything from designer fashion and exquisite jewelry to fine foods and home goods—and you’ll soon enjoy high tea in Harrods!
+Find a range of flagship stores and boutiques from international designers that attract fashion enthusiasts from around the world, earning Knightsbridge a global reputation as a luxury shopping destination.

 Harrods

-Once its time for your high tea appointment (which I highly recommend you book in advance!), walk up to the fourth floor of Harrods for a taste of British tradition.
-High tea at Harrods promises a tiered selection of mouth watering treats, from delicate finger sandwiches and freshly baked scones to picture-perfect patisseries, all freshly made with seasonal ingredients.
+Once it’s time for your high tea appointment—which I highly recommend you book in advance!— walk up to the 4th floor of Harrods for a taste of British tradition.
+High tea promises a tiered selection of mouthwatering treats, from delicate finger sandwiches and freshly baked scones to picture-perfect patisseries, all freshly made with seasonal ingredients.
 It should come as no surprise that these mini desserts and savory bites are paired with the finest selections of teas, from classics like Earl Grey to more exotic leaves like Arishan Tai Milky Oolong.

 Dinner — Bao